Anna Ciepielusz died more than 90 years ago. Even if she were not buried in an unmarked grave in Auckland, there would be no way to

 In a final twist to the story, when daughters Anna, Ada and Alice discovered she had left some of her money and possessions to the Catholic Church, spirited like their mother, they headed for Auckland, by coach from the King Country and steamer from Taranaki.
 They were convinced Annie had been unduly influenced during her time alone in the city and remembered the many years they had worked in her boarding houses.
-They met with the Bishop of Auckland at his residence in Ponsonby.
-He agreed to half the money being given to the family and that the Church would pay her funeral costs.
+They met with the Bishop of Auckland at his residence in Ponsonby and an agreement was reached.

 Polish Anna had a tough beginning in Prussia and a different kind of tough life in New Zealand, as many immigrants did then and still do today.
 However, she was resolute and shrewd, raising five children who never had to go barefoot.
 Her four daughters all married farmers in Taranaki and the central North Island and her son farmed in Northland.

 She has descendants who appreciate her drive towards a better life and her significant contribution to our family story.